 Dream of: 20 February 1997 "Mondoism"

 I continued flying until all the ships began separating from each other.
-When I finally lost visual sight of all the other ships, I flew ahead through the unrelieved blackness of space, concentrating on my mission.
+When I finally lost visual sight of all the other ships, I concentrated on my mission and continued flying through the unrelieved blackness of space.

 Unexpectedly, I suddenly realized I was flying over a planet.
-I was close to the surface, which was mostly obscure, except for patches of bright red and yellow flames.
-The sight of the planet surprised me, because I wasn't supposed to encounter any planets before reaching my assigned coordinates.
-It took me a few moments to realize that I had overshot, that I had passed the place where I should have stopped, and that I had ended up in the battle-zone.
-The patches of fire on the planet below were obviously a result of the war being waged below on the planet.
+I was close to the surface, which was mostly obscure except for patches of bright red and yellow flames.
+The sight of the planet surprised me because I was not supposed to encounter any planets before reaching my assigned coordinates.
+I needed a few moments to realize that I had overshot, that I had passed the place where I should have stopped, and that I had ended up in the battle-zone.
+The patches of fire on the planet below were obviously a result of the war being waged on the planet.

 I had no choice: I had to land on the planet and take my chances.
-I reasoned it might not be so bad.
-I seemed to recognize the planet and thought some of my comrades had previously come to this planet and been trapped here.
+I reasoned that landing on the planet might not be so bad.
+I seemed to recognize the planet and I thought some of my comrades had previously landed on this planet and been trapped there.
 Perhaps I could rescue them.
-In fact, it seemed one man still marooned on the planet was my own brother.
-I remembered he looked exactly like the Michael J. Fox and I had the feeling I also looked somewhat like Fox.
+In fact, one man still marooned on the planet seemed to be my own brother.
+I remembered that he looked exactly like Michael J. Fox and I had the feeling that I also somewhat resembled Fox.
 I also had the dim impression that my brother had been on a mission which had something to do with the movie Back to the Future, and that my rescuing him might be shown in a sequel to the movie.

-Having landed on the planet and debarked my space ship, I was now walking down a peaceful residential street on a sunny day.
-With several women (mostly in their 30s and 40s) who were walking along with me, I had begun a lively conversation about religion.
+After I landed on the planet and debarked my space ship, I began walking down a peaceful, residential street on a sunny day.
+I had begun a lively conversation about religion with several women (mostly in their 30s and 40s) who were walking along with me.
 All the women were devout Christians; indeed, it seemed as if everyone in the settlement avidly practiced Christianity.

-This community perched atop a lofty hill, from which it was difficult to descend to the bottom.
+This community was perched atop a lofty hill, from which descending to the bottom was difficult.
 The height of the hill presented a problem because my missing comrades were at the base of the hill, and I would have to descend the hill to reach them.
-Since I didn't know the way to the bottom, I had hoped I would be able to enlist the aid of the women who were walking with me.
-Therefore, I tried to restrain myself as we talked about religion.
-I didn't want to say anything abrasive which might anger them.
-But it was too late for that.
-I had already managed to blurt out that I didn't believe in Christ.
-Already I had enraged and deeply offended all the women.
+Since I did not know the way to the bottom, I had hoped I would be able to enlist the aid of the women who were walking with me.
+Therefore, I tried to restrain myself as we talked about religion since I did not want to say anything abrasive which might anger them.
+It was, however, too late for that.
+I had already managed to blurt out that I did not believe in Christ, and in so doing I had already enraged and deeply offended all the women.

 This statement, which was a true statement, was so disarming, I could instantly sense the women soften.
 This was exactly what I wanted.
 If we could find some common ground on which to communicate, perhaps our differences would seem less weighty.
 I went on to explain that I agreed with much of what the Bible said.
-I clarified, however, that I believed in a more "encompassing God".
+I clarified, however, that I believed in a more "encompassing God."
 With a swoop of my hand, I outlined an arch in the air in front of us, as if the arch represented God.
-Then I traced lines in the air under the arch, and said, "Christianity, Judaism, Hinduism, Buddhism, Mondoism".
+Then I traced lines in the air under the arch, and I said, "Christianity, Judaism, Hinduism, Buddhism, Mondoism."
 I was trying to show that I believed in a God which enveloped all these religions.
-However when I said the word "Mondoism", I realized no such religion existed.
-I had been trying to think of "Islam" or "Moslems" and had become confused.
-But I didn't think it much mattered.
-I knew that these women, like most Christians, had little notion of the nature of other religions, and that they would probably think there was such a religion as "Mondoism".
+When I said the word "Mondoism," however, I realized that no such religion existed.
+I had been trying to think of "Moslems" or "Islam" and I had become confused, but I did not think it much mattered.
+I knew that these women, like most Christians, had little notion of the nature of other religions, and that they would probably think there was such a religion as "Mondoism."

 As I elaborated, I asked the women what they would think when new worlds with living beings were discovered, worlds which had their own developed religions, worlds which had never heard of Christianity.
 Would that mean that all the people on those worlds, as well as all the people on earth who believed in religions other than Christianity, were lost?
 I tried to point out that it was much more likely that a God existed who was above all these man-made religions – and that was the God in which I believed.

 At the same time, I was trying to delineate some similarities between what these women believed and what I believed, not wanting to antagonize them any more.
-However I added that "we part paths" when they started thinking of Christ as God.
-I was trying to think of a passage in the Bible which stated that Christ and God were the same.
-But I could only recall the words "he gave his only begotten son", which wasn't the passage for which I searching.
+I added, however, that "we part paths" when they started thinking of Christ as God.
+I was trying to think of a passage in the Bible which stated that Christ and God were the same, but I could only recall the words "he gave his only begotten son," which was not the passage for which I was searching.
 I wanted to point out the extreme implausibility of believing that Christ and God were one.
-But since I couldn't think of the proper Bible verse, I didn't pursue that point.
+Since I could not think of the proper Bible verse, however, I did not pursue that point.

 Instead I began explaining to the women that I did indeed believe in life after death.
-I related that I thought it was important to live a good life so that we would receive our "just reward" after death.
-But as soon as I had said "just reward", I realized I had made a poor choice of words.
-It sounded as if I were saying that the only reason for being good in life was to receive a reward after death.
-And that wasn't exactly what I believed, and not exactly what I had wanted to say.
+I related that I thought living a good life was important so that we would receive our "just reward" after death.
+As soon as I had said "just reward," I realized I had made a poor choice of words.
+It sounded as if I were saying that the only reason for being good in life was to receive a reward after death, and that was not exactly what I believed, and not exactly what I had wanted to say.

-By now we had reached a point where the sidewalk gave way to a steep, very steep, rocky path down the side of the hill.
+By now we had reached a point where the sidewalk gave way to a very steep, rocky path down the side of the hill.
 Suddenly a woman ran past me and started sliding down the path.
-I was immediately concerned, because it looked as if she might injure herself.
-I hoped she hadn't slid down the hill on my behalf, to show me how dangerous the path was.
-But such didn't seem to be the case.
+I was immediately concerned because it looked as if she might injure herself.
+I hoped she had not slid down the hill on my behalf, to show me how dangerous the path was, but such did not seem to be the case.
 Although the women had ameliorated their attitude toward me, I could see that they were still suspicious of me and not inclined to help me.
-At most I could hope that they would simply indicate the way to me.
+At most, I could hope that they would simply indicate the way to me.

 My hope was somewhat realized, for they pointed to a paved road which also curved down the side of the hill.
-Unfortunately the road ended up quite a distance from where I wanted to go.
-If I chose the steep rocky path instead of the road, I would come out exactly where I needed to be.
-As I stood here trying to decide, a car passed by, stopped, and picked up two elderly black women; they slid into the back seat and the car headed on down the hill.
-There would have still been room for me in the car.
-But they hadn't stopped for me.
+Unfortunately the road ended up quite a distance from where I wanted to go, whereas if I chose the steep, rocky path instead, I would come out at the bottom of the hill exactly where I needed to be.
+As I stood there trying to decide, a car passed by, stopped, and picked up two elderly black women who slid into the back seat.
+The car then headed on down the hill.
+There would have still been room for me in the car, but they had not stopped for me.
 I thought to myself, "They did not offer and I did not ask."